Why Too Much Dietary Fiber Can Cause Constipation

 However, this is not a new insight.
 After all, the general perception of a healthy diet still demonizes saturated fat or salt, for example, even though science has long proven otherwise.

-As researchers have shown us, it isn’t easy to get a big bulky mass through a narrow passage.
+Researchers have shown us that getting a big bulky mass through a narrow passage isn’t easy.

-But this, too, probably remains a sticky myth for many more years.
+But this also remains a sticky myth for many more years.

 What should I do if I ate too much fiber?